ZhaoXuemin/EMDTAD/README.md

    python EMDTAD.py ./Example/mat.txt ./Example/result.txt 3 30
    ```
-6. The result is saved as a column of data where each row is the boundary position of a TAD
+6. The result is saved as a column of data where each row is the boundary position of a TAD.